klovnefisk/nuutti.no/content/posts/trapped-in-time.md

 ---
 title: "trapped in time."
-date: 2023-10-27
+date: 2024-03-19
 draft: false
 ---

+    This blogpost was originally written september 2023.
 &nbsp;

 ### Time passes at a subjective speed.

 &nbsp;

-So how do i want to experience my time?
+So how do i want to experience *my* time?

 ***Slow or fast?***